-&lt;sup>37U.S.
-Congress, Senate Committee on Armed Services, National Defense Authorization Act for Fiscal Years 1990 and 1991, report to accompany S. 1352, 101st Cong., 1st sess., S.Rept.
+&lt;sup>37 U.S. Congress, Senate Committee on Armed Services, National Defense Authorization Act for Fiscal Years 1990 and 1991, report to accompany S. 1352, 101st Cong., 1st sess., S.Rept.
 101-81 (Washington: GPO, 1989), pp. 126-127.
 The remainder of the section, "Cooperative Research and Other Transactions Authority," is as follows: "The legislation would also permit DARPA to recoup the fruits of such arrangements, when there is a "dual use" potential for commercial application, for reinvestment in the development of other technologies with the potential for military utility.
-The committee further recommends the authorization of \$25 million for the establishment of a fund for this purpose with the intention that DARPA should enter into such agreements on a cost-share basis with the private sector under appropriate circumstances.
-The committee directs the Secretary to ensure that a review of all DARPA activities is conducted on an annual basis with a view towards terminating those arrangements which do not appear to have a reasonable expectation of success.
-The committee directs that any cooperative agreement or other (continued...)
+The committee further recommends the authorization of \$25 million for the establishment of a fund for this purpose with the intention that DARPA should enter into such agreements on a cost-share basis with the private sector (continued...)

 Although H.R.
 2461 did not include a provision similar to Section 222 of S. 1352 (prior to the incorporation of S. 1352 into H.R.
 2461 by amendment), the House Committee on Armed Services noted that, of two legislative proposals "raised too late for thorough consideration by the committee" for inclusion in H.R.
 2461, one of them would authorize the Director of DARPA to enter into cooperative agreements and the Secretary of Defense to provide 'proceeds or other payments to the United States arising out of such agreements' to a fund set up in the Treasury for such activities.
-Apparently, the National Aeronautics and Space Administration has such authority, and similar authority was previously granted to the Department of Defense for the semiconductor industry consortium, SEMATECH, in sections 271-278 of the fiscal years 1988/1989 Defense Authorization Act (Public Law 100-180).
+Apparently, the National Aeronautics and Space Administration has such authority, and similar authority was previously granted to the Department of Defense for the semiconductor industry consortium, SEMATECH, in sections 271-278 of the fiscal years 1988/1989 Defense Authorization Act (P.L.
+100-180).